krio/instant-instagram/README.md

 * cache_minutes - How often (in minutes) the plugin should check for Instagram updates.
 Defaults to 20.

 ` [instant-instagram clientid="yourclientidhere" userid="youruseridhere" number="6" cache_minutes="20"] `

+### Example
+* This plugin is being used on the homepage of http://orchidislandcrossfit.com/